Cadence Records

 Cadence Records was an American record company based in New York City whose labels had a picture of a metronome.
 It was founded by Archie Bleyer, who had been the musical director and orchestra leader for Arthur Godfrey in 1952.
 Cadence also launched a short-lived jazz subsidiary, Candid Records.

 The first recording star for Cadence was a Godfrey alumnus, Julius La Rosa.
 Other Godfrey alumni signed to the label included the Chordettes.
 Bleyer had written a few hit songs in 1932–34 (Fletcher Henderson's "Business in F" is a good example) and had a band that recorded for ARC in 1934 and 1935 (his records were issued on Vocalion, Melotone, Perfect and Romeo).

-According to legend, Bleyer was fired from the Godfrey show when he signed someone Godfrey regarded as a rival to a record deal (Godfrey later fired singer Julius La Rosa in October 1954, causing a storm of controversy at the time).
+In October 1954, Godfrey fired singer Julius La Rosa, causing a storm of controversy.

+Almost immediately after firing La Rosa, Bleyer was fired from the Godfrey show, for signing Don McNeill, Chicago-based talk host, to a record deal and producing spoken-word records for Cadence featuring.
+Godfrey considered McNeill a rival.
+Don McNeill's Breakfast Club aired on ABC Radio opposite Godfrey's morning show, although McNeill's success was nowhere on a par with that of Godfrey.

-The label also produced the early hits of Andy Williams and the Everly Brothers, as well as Johnny Tillotson and Lenny Welch.
-Virtuoso jazz/classical pianist Don Shirley was signed with Cadence in the 1950s and 1960s.
+The label also issued the early recordings of Andy Williams and the Everly Brothers, as well as Johnny Tillotson and Lenny Welch.
+Virtuoso jazz/classical pianist Don Shirley was signed to Cadence in the 1950s and 1960s.
 One of Cadence's most popular songs in the 1950s was "Eloise", written and sung by Kay Thompson.